Lower back pain

 Yes, according to many researchers.
-In 2001 two German researchers interested in the connection combed through 900 studies on back and neck pain in a literature review and analyzed 37 in detail.
+Two German researchers interested in the connection combed through 900 studies on back and neck pain in one literature review and analyzed 37 in detail.
 Their conclusion: There's ample evidence of a link between back pain and the emotions.
 Not only were factors such as depression, dissatisfaction with work, and overall distress in daily life clearly associated with the onset of back and neck pain, but the same factors -- along with chronic stress -- were linked with back pain that turned into chronic pain and disability.
 Although these findings are controversial among some doctors, others are investigating the relationship between chronic tension and back pain.

-"I have never seen a patient with pain in the neck, shoulders, back, or buttocks who didn't believe that the pain was due to an injury, a 'hurt' brought on by some physical activity," writes John Sarno, MD, professor of clinical rehabilitation medicine at New York University School of Medicine and an outspoken champion of a link between back pain and the emotions.
+"I have never seen a patient with pain in the neck, shoulders, back, or buttocks who didn't believe that the pain was due to an injury, a 'hurt' brought on by some physical activity," wrote the late John Sarno, MD, professor of clinical rehabilitation medicine at New York University School of Medicine and an outspoken champion of a link between back pain and the emotions.
 He quoted a typical patient: "Ten years ago I was involved in a hit-from-behind auto accident and I have had recurrent back pain ever since."
-What this means, Sarno continued, is that "the idea that pain means injury or damage is deeply ingrained.
+What this meant, Sarno continued, is that "the idea that pain means injury or damage is deeply ingrained.
 But this is nothing less than a catastrophe for the American public, which now has an army of semi-disabled men and women whose lives are significantly restricted by the fear of doing further damage or bringing on the dreaded pain again."

-Based on nearly 20 years of treating patients with chronic back and neck pain, Sarno has come to believe that most cases result from nervous tension, which temporarily constricts blood vessels and makes it hard for the cells to get enough oxygen.
+Based on nearly 20 years of treating patients with chronic back and neck pain, Sarno came to believe that most cases result from nervous tension, which temporarily constricts blood vessels and makes it hard for the cells to get enough oxygen.
 According to Sarno, chronic tension results in actual physiological changes in certain muscles, nerves, tendons, and ligaments, resulting in a "harmless but potentially very painful disorder" that he calls Tension Myositis Syndrome (TMS).
 According to Sarno, highly conscientious and self-motivated people are particularly prone to back pain, and anxiety and repressed anger can trigger muscle spasms.
 By unearthing and treating the sources of the tension and anxiety -- from job and marital troubles to caring for an ailing parent -- Sarno says, he has successfully treated patients who had previously suffered for decades from "intractable" back pain.

 Who is at higher risk for back pain?